 Inuit Wisdom on Conservation

-In July of last year, our trip in search of red knots from my home in Greenwich, NJ to the small Arctic town of Coral Harbor in Southampton Island took us to some of the most remote wilderness in this hemisphere.
+In July of last year, we took a trip from my home in Greenwich, NJ to the small Arctic town of Coral Harbor in Southampton Island in search of red knots.
+It took us to some of the most remote wilderness in this hemisphere.
 But we also leaped from a modern socially connected world to one with third world communication and economic systems.
 You can’t use your cell phone in Coral Harbor, in fact neither can the mostly Inuit population.
 They use Facebook with enthusiasm but have virtually dial-up internet speeds.
 The cost of a case of coke is $45.
 An overnight stay in a modest room is $200/person and a dinner of mostly food from cans runs $50per person.
 Conducting research in the Canadian Arctic can easily break the budget of even the most well planned field budgets, especially when one attempts a vigorous venture such as ours.

 Before we returned we spent our last night in the home of Suzy Mckitrick, the partner of Joshua Kineeiak, our bear watcher and guide.
 She runs the equivalent of the welfare system for the Hamlet and her client base runs to over 180 households in a town of about 800 people.
 The signs of poverty are ubiquitous.
 We tried our best to be a beneficial economic influence by hiring Joshua, paying fully for our stays in town and buying as much as possible from the local store.
 But it’s unrealistic to think the small infusion of cash from our short-lived project will do little to help this impoverished Inuit community.
 The economic winds are as harsh as the winter wind on the frozen tundra.